Mifa celebrates its 50th anniversary! Read more >

 • Weldability: good

-• Surface condition: fair
+• Surface finish: fair

 • Strength: very strong

-• Formability: fair-good
+• Formability: fair to good

 • Weldability: good

-• Surface condition: fair
+• Surface finish: fair

 Special alloys